andrewdhood/cps_match/README.md

 ### What We Talk About When We Talk About Fairness

-The word "fair" is a trapdoor.
-It sounds simple.
+The word "fair" .
+It sounds simple until you ask what it means.
 A child's word, really; a word invoked on playgrounds and in sibling disputes.
 "That's not fair."
 But the moment you press on it, the moment you ask fair according to whom, fair measured how, fair compared to what, the ground gives way.

 Consider the Tier 4 family on the North Side, Lincoln Park or Lakeview, who has watched their child work diligently for three years.
 Straight A's.
 Ninety-ninth percentile.
 A score of 891.
 And they learn that their child did not get into Northside College Prep, while a student from Englewood with an 820 did.